-Looking to sell your property this year?
-After a difficult 2018, the property market is expected to recover later on this year, which means that, as a homeowner, 2019 could be a good time to consider listing your home for sale.
+Thinking about selling your house?
+After a difficult 2018, the Australian property market is showing strong signs of a turnaround, which means that now could be the right time to consider listing your home for sale.

-Whether you’re downsizing or moving into a new property, the decision and process of selling your home can be overwhelming: how do you choose the right agent?
+Whether you’re downsizing or moving into a new property, knowing how to sell your house successfully can be difficult.
+How do you choose the right agent?
 How should you price your house?
 When should you sell?
 These considerations are important, and all play a big part in achieving a successful sale.

 We know that the process of selling your home can be overwhelming.
 That’s why we’ve put together our top tips for selling your house in 2019, to help you get the best price and a quick sale for your property.